CagtayFabry/pydeps2env/README.md

 ### pip
 List of packages to install via `pip` instead of `conda`.
-The dependencies will be listet under the `pip:` section in the environment file.
+The dependencies will be listed under the `pip:` section in the environment file.
+If a dependency is listed with its URN, it will always be installed via pip (e.g. `pydeps2env @ git+https://github.com/CagtayFabry/pydeps2env`)

 ## example